6 New Year Resolutions to Boost your Career13th Jan 2020

 If you’re anything like us here at Ansbury Guidance, you’ll be trying to think of some new year resolutions and planning for the year ahead.
 The new year often brings new expectations and is typically the time we make promises to ourselves about things we’d like to change in our lives.
 Whether the changes are personal or professional, it’s an opportunity to review our work life and list the things we’d like to improve or change, or give a little ‘boost’ to.

 We have seen an increase in people thinking outside of the box when it comes to boosting their career.
-In order to open up new doors, it’s now not uncommon for people to take up an evening course, to be gaining new skills by volunteering in their local community, or even to be starting up a side hustle.
+In order to open up new doors, it’s now not uncommon for people to take up an in-person or online evening course, to be gaining new skills by volunteering in their local community, or even to be starting up a side hustle.
 Students that I’ve worked with in schools are also more aware of the opportunities that can come from gaining meaningful work experience placements with many being offered part time jobs at the end, or building up their extra-curricular activities to impress on a university, apprenticeship or college application form.

 Here are 6 New Year resolutions that you could give a go this year: